codeinthehole/codeinthehole.hugo/content/tips/altering-postgres-columns-with-south.md

 ---
 {
-    "aliases": [
+  "aliases": ["/writing/altering-postgres-table-columns-with-south"],
-        "/writing/altering-postgres-table-columns-with-south"
-    ],
-    "tags": [
+  "tags": ["postgres", "django"],
-        "postgres",
-        "django"
-    ],
-    "title": "Altering Postgres table columns with South", "slug": "altering-postgres-table-columns-with-south",
-    "description": "Using 'USING' to cast correctly",
+  "title": "Altering Postgres table columns with South", "slug": "altering-postgres-table-columns-with-south", "description": "Using 'USING' to cast correctly", "date": "2013-02-19",
-    "date": "2013-02-19"
 }
 ---

 ### Problem

 You're using Postgres with Django.

 You change a field type of one of your models, generate an `--auto` South migration and attempt to run it.
 However, South chokes on the new migration complaining that the data in the column cannot be cast to the new type.

 For instance, I recently changed a `CharField` to a `TimeField` but the corresponding migration lead to: